 Tip: Your batch server (or, in a single-server implementation, your application server) also requires files to help the inventory reader process the data uploaded from the staging database.
 There are at least 10 XML files, and a reader configuration file.
 However, you do not need to do any set-up or configuration for these files, as they are installed as part of the standard implementation of your batch (or application) server.
-You can validate the existence of these files at $C:\Pr$ or application F or that server.
+You can validate the existence of these files at $C: \ProgramData\Flexera\Software\Compliance\ImportProcedures\Inventory\Reader\ on that server.$

 This completes the configuration of the adapter executable itself, and of the upload from the staging database to the central application server.
-Now we can turn our attention downstream, first to possible installations on target UNIX-based machines, and then to enhancements to BMC Discovery itself.
+Now we can turn our attention downstream, to possible installations on target UNIX-based machines.
+You also need to configure enhancements to BMC Discovery itself (as discussed earlier in Configuring BMC Discovery).